llvm/llvm-project/clang/docs/ClangOffloadBundler.rst

 with a target by comparing bundle IDs.
 Two bundle IDs are considered compatible if:

-  * Their offload kind are the same
+  * Their offload kinds are the same
-  * Their target triple are the same
+  * Their target triples are the same
-  * Their GPUArch are the same
+  * Their Target IDs are the same

 Creating a Heterogeneous Device Archive
 ---------------------------------------